SanazME/Algorithm-DataStructure/linked_lists/REAME.md

   2. If there is a cycle, the fast pointer needs M times to catch up the slower pointer, where M is the length of the cycle in the list.
 Obviously, M <= N. So we will run the loop up to N times.
 And for each loop, we only need constant time.
 So, the time complexity of this algorithm is O(N) in total.

+### Reverse a Linked-List
+- One solution is to iterate the nodes in original order and move them to the head of the list one by one. (https://leetcode.com/explore/learn/card/linked-list/219/classic-problems/1204/)
+- Therefore, the time complexity is O(N), where N is the length of the linked list.
+We only use constant extra space so the space complexity is O(1).
+- This problem is the foundation of many linked-list problems you might come across in your interview.